 There are lots of reasons why I’m not a fan of the idea of feeding wild animals: It leads to the animals depending on you.
 It fills them up with an unbalanced diet.
 Things like bread might be poisonous to them (that surprises most people).
 It can make the wild animals aggressive.
 And it can cause the animals you’re feeding to chase other wildlife out of the area.
 Feeding big lizards has another risk attached to it because those big lizards are likely to think your hand is part of the food.

-This very large Monitor Lizard seemed to think my camera was food
+1: This Monitor Lizard seemed to think my camera was food 2: Frilled-neck Lizard

 When I was in Kakadu National Park the guide for our group told us a story.
 He said he once caught a frilled-neck lizard so the tourists in his group could take photos.
 While he was catching it the critter swung around and bit him on the leg.
 The bite didn’t hurt all that much, at first.
 But the infection that resulted from that bite became so bad the guide wasn’t able to work for two months.